folke/lazy.nvim/README.md

 #### ⌨️ Lazy Key Mappings

-The `keys` property can be a `string` or `string[]` for simple normal-mode mappings, or it can be a `LazyKeys` table with the following key-value pairs:
+The `keys` property can be a `string` or `string[]` for simple normal-mode mappings, or it can be a `LazyKeysSpec` table with the following key-value pairs:

 - **[1]**: (`string`) lhs **_(required)_**
 - **[2]**: (`string|fun()`) rhs **_(optional)_**